syncfusion-content/wpf-docs/wpf/SfDiagram/Snapping/CustomSnapping.md

 ## Changing the snapping angle

 Diagram allows the diagram object to rotate at specific angle intervals while rotating.
-This will be achieved using 'SnapAngle' property and setting `SnapConstraints` property value as Rotation.
+This interval can be customized using the `SnapAngle` property of SnapSettings class.
 Default snap angle value is 5d.

+Snapping on rotating can be enabled or disabled using the `SnapConstraints` property of SnapSettings class.

 {% tabs %}
 {% highlight xaml %}